Tesco profit set to fall as tough UK economy bites | Business

 - United Kingdom

-The group, which has an over 27% share of Britain's grocery market, said on Wednesday it made retail adjusted operating profit of 2.65 billion pounds ($3.45 billion) in the year to Feb.
-26 - in line with guidance of slightly above 2.6 billion pounds and up from 1.96 billion pounds in 2020-21.
-For the 2022-23 year it forecast retail adjusted operating profit of between 2.4 billion pounds and 2.6 billion pounds.

-"Given the significant uncertainties in the external environment, we believe it is appropriate to provide profit guidance in the form of a wider than usual range," Tesco said.
-Inflation jumped to 7% in March, official figures showed on Wednesday.
+Its shares fell 5% in early trade.
+"Given the significant uncertainties in the external environment, we believe it is appropriate to provide profit guidance in the form of a wider than usual range," Tesco said as it published results for the year to Feb.
+26.

 The group has to date returned 300 million pounds to shareholders through a share buyback programme and has committed to a further 750 million pounds by April 2023. ($1 = 0.7681 pounds)